barryclark/jekyll-now/_posts/2021-01-15-dft-spectral-leakage-and-windowing.md

 Now let's make some observations which are going to be helpful later.
 Let's assume that our function is bandlimited, which means that $$F(\nu)=0,\, \forall \nu>\nu_{max}$$.
 Note that if the function f(t) is bandlimited this means there exists an $$N_{max} \in \mathbb{N}$$, such that $$c[n]=0$$ for all $$\vert n \vert>N_{max}$$.

-## The FT of a Periodic, Windowed, And Sampled Function
+## Calculating the FT of a Periodic, Windowed, And Sampled Function
 Let's assume we have, as above, a bandlimited periodic function $$f(t)$$ with period $$T$$.
 Lets denote our uniform sampling period with $$\Delta T$$ and assume that we have [sampled fine enough](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) so we won't run into aliasing issues.
 We sample a full period[^full_period] $$[0,T)$$ using $$N$$ samples on sampling points $$t_n$$ so that

 $$\begin{eqnarray}